david-kaplan/Father-Fouras/README.md

 The gate opens for those who think.

-Begin with the legs of a spider.
+Begin with number of the legs of a spider.

 Then add the color of night.